Spring Term 1 – Curriculum Newsletter – Year 2

-This half term the children in Year 2 will be following a topic entitled…
+This term the children in Year 2 will be following a topic entitled…

-As always the key skills we concentrate on are writing in sentences, using capital letters, full stops and finger spaces, beginning to use adjectives to add interest and building up stamina for writing.
+As always the key skills we concentrate on are writing in sentences, using capital letters and full stops and for some children paragraphs and other punctuation, e.g. ! ? , “ - ”

 Spellings and Keywords - Keywords are checked in class and always in a different order from the list.
 Spellings are tested weekly.
 It is also part of your child’s homework to practice their key words to read and spell every day with you.

 MATHS - We shall be having a push on 2, 5, 10 and 3 times tables.
 It is very important for children to know their times tables as it comes into so many aspects of their maths work and rapid recall of the multiplication facts is what we are aiming for.
 Please support your child with their times tables at home, or even on the way to school!
 We continue to build on the children’s previous learning.
 We will develop understanding of + - ÷ and ×.
 There will be a focus on problem solving using all four operations as well as continuing our work on reading measures, time and symmetry of shape.
 As always maths in Year 2 remains a very practical activity but some children will be encouraged to use jottings as a method of solving problems.

 SCIENCE – This half term the children will be investigating animal habitats, animals food chains, sorting animals by specific categories, and investigating their needs.

 ART – This half term we will be looking at using paint, using a variety of tools and techniques for effect as well as texture.

 GEOGRAPHY – The children will be looking at and using maps, learning about the 4 countries that make up the UK and the seven continents and five oceans on a world map.